Dylan Harper: Family

 Harper's father, Ron Harper, played 15 seasons in the NBA and won five NBA championships.
-His mother, Maria (née Pizarro), is from Bataan, Philippines, and played college basketball for the University of New Orleans as a freshman in the 1993-1994 season.
-She is a former head coach of the DePaul Catholic High School girls’ varsity team in New Jersey and is currently an assistant coach for the boys' team at Don Bosco High, where she coached Dylan and his brother, Ron Harper Jr. Harper's maternal grandfather represented the Philippines in jai alai at the 1968 Summer Olympics.
-Harper's older brother, Ron Harper Jr., played college basketball at Rutgers and is currently playing for the Boston Celtics on a two-way contract with Maine Celtics.
+His mother, Maria (née Pizarro), is from Bataan, Philippines, and played college basketball for the University of New Orleans as a freshman in the 1993–94 season.
+She is a former head coach of the DePaul Catholic High School girls’ varsity team in New Jersey and an assistant coach for the boys' team at Don Bosco High, where she coached Dylan and his brother, Ron Harper Jr. Harper's maternal grandfather represented the Philippines in basque pelota at the 1968 Summer Olympics.
+Ron Harper Jr. played college basketball at Rutgers and now plays for the Boston Celtics.